Project: Indoor Art Fun!

 Air Blast Cannon

-$24.99 | 8 and up
+Ages | 8 and up

 Why we love it: Despite having 125 other things to choose from in the toy test, our 10-year-old tester stopped exploring to build this dart shooter, designed to teach concepts of physics and engineering.
-Younger testers (like Jonah, below) loved operating the blaster when it was done, moving it up and down, left and right, and finally launching the dart through the air.
+Younger testers loved operating the blaster when it was done, moving it up and down, left and right, and finally launching the dart through the air.

 Good to know: This Maker Lab Series from KLUTZ also includes a gumball machine kit (which teaches building and engineering) and a circuit kit that tackles electricity.

-Where to buy: Scholastic
+Where to buy: Amazon